 You can even hook the travel case onto your bag with the handy travel clip!

 Flags of the World is a fun and educational travel card game that includes all the independent countries of the world.

 It comes with 200 cards and a world map to help better understand where each flag originates.
-This one is great for packing in your suitcase as travel games when you’re on the move.
+This one is great for packing in your suitcase as travel games or campervan games when you’re on the move.

 With so many great travel-themed board games to choose from, it can be hard to decide which to play first!
 We hope this list has helped you find some new favourites that will inspire your wanderlust, even when you’re stuck at home!
 Whether you’re looking for games to play with the family or the perfect travel board game to pack for your next road trip adventure, there are options perfect for all ages.

 If we missed any of your favourites on our list, let us know in the comments below, since we are always looking to expand our collection too!
 Which game will YOU play first?